 The face wash is made from natural ingredients, all with different healing properties.
 Some soothe, some target inflammation, some wipe out bacteria.
 Cucumber, aloe-vera and glycerin put the inflamed skin at ease, and rose-water works to rebalance the affected pores.

 Because none of the ingredients are chemical, this is a great face wash for highly sensitive skin.
 It’s not a cheap purchase, but you’ll be supporting a brand who has dedicated much time and effort to creating an alternative, cleaner treatment to combating acne.

 Did You Enjoy This Article?

-If you enjoyed this article, you might also like our articles discussing the best skincare products such as Top 17 Vitamin C Serum, 7 Best Natural and Organic Eye Cream Brands, Top 15 Natural Face Moisturizer, and Essential Oils for Skin.
+If you enjoyed this article, you might also like our articles discussing the acne skincare products such as: Acne Patch for Pimples, Top 5 Vitamins for Acne, and Honey for Face.